Fully automatic pressure setting

 The WILAflow Elite uses electronic air/oxygen mixing technology that allows highly accurate adjustment of the required oxygen concentration at the touch of a button and automatically proportions the oxygen and air supply.
 The intelligent flow sensor and proportional valve allow real-time analysis of the selected ventilation parameters and oxygen concentration.

 Precise oxygen concentration

 The WILAflow Elite consistently delivers precise O2 concentrations at positive pressure, which contributes to better alveolar gas exchange and improves spontaneous breathing.
 The proven WILAflow CPAP generator also reduces the Work of Breathing (WOB) during inspiration and expiration.

 Innovative control of gas and pressure supply

-The iFlow control system was developed specifically with the protection of particularly sensitive patients in mind. iFlow adjusts fresh gas delivery and airway pressure as needed.
+The control system was developed specifically with the protection of particularly sensitive patients in mind.
+It adjusts fresh gas delivery and airway pressure as needed.
 Proximal pressure monitoring (below the nose) and real-time leakage compensation enable stable pressure delivery.
-In the event of a leak, iFlow compensates the gas in real time to maintain a stable positive airway pressure.
+In the event of a leak, the gas is compensated in real time to maintain a stable positive airway pressure.
 The system can compensate for leakage – up to a maximum of 25%, making the WILAflow Elite one of the most advanced non-invasive ventilators on the market compared to conventional CPAP devices.